EvanNotFound/hexo-theme-redefine/README.md

 # hexo-theme-redefine

-"Redefine" hexo theme is a simple & fast & pure theme, but no compromise.
+"Redefine" hexo theme is a simple & fast & pure theme, but with no compromise.
 This theme contains lots of widely use functions and great web design.